 (First posted March 12, 2015.
 This year’s Father’s Day post — “Rain in the Pecos for Father’s Day” — is just below this Canyon Road story).

 The Canyon Road photo above was taken by Mike James, brother of Claude James, owner of Claude’s bar, a famous hangout a few doors up from Percy’s Field on the other side of Canyon Road.
+I think James had been taking photos for the Santa Fe New Mexican.
+My father was working there temporarily, on a schools coverage project, between the Grand Junction Sentinel and the San Francisco Chronicle.

-Dad reading on our last backpacking trip.
+Dad reading on our last backpacking trip, Ute Creeks drainage off the Continental

 –30–